pragmatrix/Collections.Fluent/README.md

 ### If the collection is a dictionary, i.e. supports a key / value pair

 - `element.AddTo(key, dictionary)` adds the element with the key to the dictionary.
-- `element.Set(key, dictionary)` sets a key / element in the dictionary and returns the element.
+- `element.SetIn(key, dictionary)` sets a key / element in the dictionary and returns the element.
 - `key.RemoveKeyFrom(dictionary)` removes the key from the dictionary and returns the key.
 - `key.IsKeyIn(dictionary)` tests if a key is in the dictionary and returns a *bool*.